 Learn to delegate and handover as much of your work as possible.
 That way, you’ll free up your time to concentrate on expanding the business and developing processes to increase efficiency and profitability.

-Just make sure your clients know you’re still involved in the business, and attend all meetings until they’re completely comfortable with your new staff member.
+Just make sure your clients know you’re still involved in the business, and attend all meetings until they’re entirely comfortable with your new staff member.
 After all, they hired you before you became an ‘agency’ and might want to keep it that way.

 For effective delegation and project management, use helpful software such as Teamwork PM.
-It’s a very powerful platform, as you can also benefit from its time-tracking feature, allowing you to keep an eye on where staff are spending their time.
+It’s a powerful platform, as you can also benefit from its time-tracking feature, allowing you to keep an eye on where staff are spending their time.

 Get a healthy cash flow